wp-plugins/highlight-search-terms/readme.txt

 = 0.4 =
 Date: 2010-04-07
-- fixed Regular Expression to allow parts of words to be higlighted
+- fixed Regular Expression to allow parts of words to be highlighted
-- load jQuery and Hilite extention only when needed
 - search term wrapping limited to .hentry divs

 = 0.3 =